MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems/index.md

 ConnectedDevicesRemoteSystems.h
 ```

-The RemoteSystems namespace contains APIs that enable a client app to send commands to remote devices and applications.
+The RemoteSystems namespace contains APIs that that allow a client app to discover information about remote devices and applications.

 #### [MCDAppServiceInfo](MCDAppServiceInfo.md)
 #### [MCDRemoteSystem](MCDRemoteSystem.md)